Perturbing Isoradial Triangulations: Finite variations, beyond the linear approximation

 The non-trivial point is to get a uniform bound on the scaling limit of the left+right discrete derivatives of the non-smooth part of the propagator, and to show that it is subdominant.
 This issue has been discussed in detail in Sect.~\ref{subsection-second-order} through Lemmas~\ref{lnablabound} and \ref{lNGN}.
 However Lemma~\ref{lnablabound} relies on the fact that the discrete derivatives $\nabla$ and $\overline\nabla$ are relative to the faces $\uf$ of an isoradial triangulation $\uT_0$.
 This is not the case anymore here, since the discrete derivatives are relative to the faces of a non-isoradial triangulation $\uT^r_\epszero$ derived from an isoradial one $\uT^r_{0}$ by flips of edges, without moving the position of the vertices.

 We can repeat the analysis of Sect.~\ref{subsection-second-order} for this more general case.
-Again the dangerous contribution which could give a term of order $|z_1-z_2|^{-2}$ is the $m=1$ term in \ref{Gnonsmooth}, which is explicitely proportional to the real part of
+The dangerous contribution which could give a term of order $|z_1-z_2|^{-2}$ is the $m=1$ term in \ref{Gnonsmooth}, which is explicitly proportional to the real part of